How to set up a graphical interface

-Graphical desktop can be viewed in various ways.
-In this document, we describe two ways: RDP (Remote Display Protocol) and plain X11 forwarding.
-Other methods include VNC and running a Mir shell through X11 forwarding (as described here).
+You can display the graphical desktop in various ways.
+In this document, we describe two options: RDP (Remote Display Protocol) and plain X11 forwarding.
+Other methods include VNC and running a Mir shell through X11 forwarding, as described in A simple GUI shell for a Multipass VM.

 Using RDP

 The images used by Multipass do not come with a graphical desktop installed.
-For this reason, a desktop environment must be installed (we use ubuntu-desktop
+For this reason, you will have to install a desktop environment (here we use ubuntu-desktop

-but there are as many other options as flavors of Ubuntu exist), along with the RDP server (we will use here xrdp
+but there are as many other options as flavors of Ubuntu exist) along with the RDP server (we will use xrdp

 but there are also other options such as freerdp